zacharyc/blog/content/city-guides/newport-ri.md

 Another good Ramen Noodle Place.
 They are currently down Thames a bit but are moving very shortly to be even closer to Boru.
 The noodles are great and it is pretty different from a traditional ramen place but they do have a Katsudon bowl that is pretty amazing.

+### Mountain Moose

+Another ramen spot that opened this winter in Newport.
+It is down on Thames and I've never seen anything go into this location that has stuck.
+I'm hoping Mountain Moose is different.
+They have some very tasty options, both noodles and rice options.
+Their prices are incredibly reasonable for the town (with a ramen dish costing under 20 USD).
+I can't say enough good things about this place.
+The Mountain Moose Original Ramen Bowl is fantastic.

 ### Winner Winner

 <s>The BEST fried chicken in town, maybe in the whole country.
 Definitely my favorite spot for fried chicken.
 The chicken sandwich is unique and a must-try.
 They brine the meat for 24 hours and then double fry it.
 It’s spectacular.
 In addition, I would highly recommend the biscuits.
 They come with maple butter which is pretty special.</s>